opengauss-mirror/docs/content/en/docs/Developerguide/create-role.md

 -   **INHERIT | NOINHERIT**

     Determines whether a role "inherits" the permissions of roles in the same group.
-You are not advised to set this parameter.
+It is not recommended.

 -   **LOGIN | NOLOGIN**